Genymobile/scrcpy/README.md

 On some devices, you also need to enable [an additional option][control] `USB debugging (Security Settings)` (this is an item different from `USB debugging`) to control it using a keyboard and mouse.
+Rebooting the device is necessary once this option is set.

 [control]: https://github.com/Genymobile/scrcpy/issues/70#issuecomment-373286323